0904-mansi/0904-mansi/README.md

-<h3 align="center"><b>  I am Mansi Mishra, Sophomore at BIT Durg.
+<h3 align="center"><b>  I am Mansi Mishra, Pre-final year studen at BIT Durg.
 I'm a SWE Intern'23 at Microsoft.
-I am an Open Source and DevOps Enthusiast.
-Currently working on Skill Enhancement and looking forward to learn new things.
+I am AI/ML Enthusiast.
+Currently working on Skill Enhancement and looking forward to work on some machine learning projects.
 Happy to connect :)</b></h3>